 visa verified

 Location and Geography Peru is located in the western central coast of South America.
 It shares borders with Ecuador (N), Colombia (NE), Brazil (E), Bolivia (SE) and Chile (S).
-The West side, shared with the Pacific Ocean, is the main border that has a length of 3,079.5 km.
+The West side with the Pacific Ocean;this is the main border that has a length of 3,079.5 km.
 There are four major natural regions: the 200 miles Peruvian Sea, a narrow coastal strip, the high Andes Mountains and the vast and plain Amazon basin.
 Peru is the third largest country in South America with an area of 1'285,216 km2.

 Mapa - Peru Holidays - Peru Explorers